iykekings/deno_doctest/README.md

 - Extract the code in the @example section within opening and closing three backticks
 - Extract import statements and remove duplicate imports across tests
 - Extract line number of the @example section

+## Goals

+- Support multiple examples in one block